solo-io/unik/docs/api.md

 Parameter | Description | Mandatory
 ----------| ----------- | :--------:
-fallow   | If set to true, the logs will be continously streamed to the client | no delete   | Only valid with fallow=true.
+fallow   | If set to true, the logs will be continuously streamed to the client | no delete   | Only valid with fallow=true.
 If set to true, the instance will be removed as soon as the connection is terminated  | no

 Returns a string containing all available logs, or a stream if fallow=true.